Complexity-Regularized Proximal Policy Optimization: Experiments

 \subsection{Experimental Results}

-The results of the experiments are reported in Figures \ref{fig:cartpole} to \ref{fig:riverraid}.
-Each figure shows (a) the learning curves for CDPO and (b) entropy-regularized PPO under different coefficient values (including PPO without entropy), and also reports (c) a comparison of their aggregated performance across all non-zero coefficients.
+The results of the experiments are reported in Figures \ref{fig:cartpole_carracing} to \ref{fig:asteroids_riverraid}.
+Each figure shows the learning curves for (a) CR-PPO and (b) PPOwEnt under different coefficient values (including without entropy), and also reports (c) a comparison of their aggregated performance across all non-zero coefficients.
 Our experiments reveal three distinct patterns regarding the role of the regularization term.

-\textbf{Environments where regularization has minimal impact.} In simpler tasks like CartPole (Fig. \ref{fig:cartpole}) and CarRacing (Fig. \ref{fig:carracing}), exploration does not impact the final results.
-Here, both CDPO and PPOwEnt perform on par with PPOwoEnt, demonstrating that the complexity bonus does not hinder performance when it is not needed.
-However, very high entropy coefficients can slightly slow down PPOwEnt learning, a sensitivity not observed with CDPO.
+\textbf{Environments where entropy regularization has minimal impact.} In simpler tasks like CartPole and CarRacing (Figure \ref{fig:cartpole_carracing}), regularization does not impact the final results.
+Here, both CR-PPO and PPOwEnt perform on par with PPOwoEnt, demonstrating that the complexity bonus does not hinder performance when it is not needed.
+However, very high entropy coefficients can slightly slow down PPOwEnt learning, a sensitivity not observed with CR-PPO.

-\textbf{Environments where entropy regularization is detrimental.} In environments like CoinRun (Fig. \ref{fig:coinrun}), aggressive exploration is counterproductive.
-This might be because only a small percentage of available actions is actually helpful; blind exploration forces the agent to select ineffective actions, practically preventing (fast) convergence.
-Indeed, increasing the entropy coefficient severely degrades PPO performance, preventing it from reaching the optimal solution.
-In contrast, CDPO remains robust across all coefficient values, consistently matching or improving upon the baseline performance by avoiding an overly random policy.
-A similar pattern is visible in AirRaid (Fig. \ref{fig:airraid}), where high entropy coefficients completely stall learning, while CDPO maintains stability over a wider range of values.
+\textbf{Environments where entropy regularization is detrimental.} In environments like CoinRun (Figure \ref{fig:coinrun_airraid}, top), aggressive regularization is counterproductive.
+This might be because only a small percentage of available actions is actually helpful; blind regularization forces the agent to select ineffective actions, preventing (fast) convergence.
+Indeed, increasing the entropy coefficient severely degrades PPO performance.
+In contrast, CR-PPO remains robust across all coefficient values, consistently matching or improving upon the baseline performance by avoiding an overly random policy.
+A similar pattern is visible in AirRaid (Figure \ref{fig:coinrun_airraid}, bottom), where high entropy coefficients stall learning, while CR-PPO maintains stability over a wider range of values.